As of 2017, life expectancy at birth in Russia is 72.5 years.

 There are as many explanations as there are factors that affect human health.
 The Caucasus has always been renowned for its clean air and pure mineral water.
 It is far away from the messy Soviet-era factories that specialized in toxic substances.

 Alcohol consumption has always been lower here than in other parts of Russia.
 In many Caucasian republics, such as Dagestan and Chechnya, large Muslim populations consider drinking haram.
-Christian regions like Ingushetia and North Ossetia have no qualms about alcohol, but prefer local araka (~10% ABV) or buza (like beer) over Russian vodka.
+Christian regions like North Ossetia have no qualms about alcohol, but prefer local araka (~10% ABV) or buza (like beer) over Russian vodka.

 With more warmth and sunlight, southern Russia has lower suicide rates.
 In many Caucasian republics, though, suicide rates are close to zero.
 Part of this must be due to under-reporting, since suicide is heavily stigmatized in the local culture.
 But the well-known social aspects of Caucasian culture—large gatherings, extended family, community support—surely contribute to lower rates of stress and suicide.